 Flora and Fauna

-Things to in Shuklaphanta National Park
+Things to do in Shuklaphanta National Park

 The jungle safari at the Shuklaphanta National Park is a popular activity.
 It is a reserve home for grassland wildlife in Nepal.
 Also, a wide variety of the earth’s topography and climate zone lies within the small area of Nepal.
-You may go on a jeep to see the wildlife of Shuklaphanta National Park and even go on elephant back to explore the wild beauty.
+You may go on a jeep to see the wildlife of Shuklaphanta National Park and even go on the elephant back to explore the wild beauty.

 Wildlife viewing on Elephant Back